-In terms of your experience, everything will remain exactly the same.
-The cost of your flight will not be impacted by our efforts to reduce carbon emissions and neither will the performance of the plane itself or your overall safety.
+And when you do choose us.
+The cost of your flight won’t be impacted, neither will the performance of the plane itself or your overall safety.

 How are we carbon offsetting?

-We will pay to offset the carbon emissions from the fuel used for all of our flights.
-We will only participate in carbon offsetting projects which meet either the Gold Standard or Verified Carbon Standard (VCS) accreditation - these companies are globally recognised and respected for their standards of offsetting.
+We’ll pay to participate in the highest standard carbon offsetting projects, that meet either the Gold Standard or Verified Carbon Standard (VCS) accreditation.
+This means working with EcoAct and First Climate; companies that are globally recognised and respected for their standards of offsetting.

-We introduced the Airbus A320neo aircraft back in June 2017 and this year we took delivery of our first A321neo aircraft, which is our largest, quietest, most cost-efficient and most eco-friendly aircraft yet.
+- We introduced the Airbus A320neo aircraft back in June 2017 and in 2019 we took delivery of our first A321neo aircraft, which is our largest, quietest, most cost-efficient and most eco-friendly aircraft yet.

-- We aim to fill each flight so they’re productively used.
+- We aim to fill each flight so they’re efficient.
 This year the load factor was 92.9%.

 - To reduce fuel usage, we fly point-to-point routes rather than flying a customer to a hub airport and then on to their final destination.